 James B. Tucker, an attorney representing Mississippi Phosphates, told The Sun Herald (http://bit.ly/1Ix4NjF) he will enter a guilty plea on behalf of the company before U.S. District Judge Louis Guirola Jr. in Gulfport.

 Tucker said Thursday he could not comment on the case.

 Last October, the company filed for Chapter 11 bankruptcy protection.
 A bankruptcy judge has since approved a plan to sell the company.

 In December, the Pascagoula company stopped producing diammonium phosphate and let go most of its 200 workers.
 It has remained open with a small crew to meet federal environmental requirements.

-The company has two sulfuric acid plants on an 8.5-square-mile bay west of Pascagoula at a deep-water channel with direct access to the Gulf of Mexico.
+The company operated two sulfuric acid plants on an 8.5-square-mile bay west of Pascagoula at a deep-water channel with direct access to the Gulf of Mexico.